Published by Carl Hedinger. Last Updated on September 23, 2023.

 Upper Whitewater Falls was one of the first waterfalls that we visited in North Carolina.
 It’s still one of our favorites, even years and many more waterfalls later.

-I don’t know if it’s the sheer size of these falls, the beautiful scenery around it, or the variety of ways to view it, but we’re absolutely hooked on this place.
+I don’t know if it’s the sheer size of these falls, the beautiful scenery around it, or the variety of ways to view them, but we’re absolutely hooked on this place.